YangZhou1997/eRPC/README.md

 # this gives us around 2.7 Mops/core
 ```

-Note: by default, we use `ens1f1` interface to run the experiment, which corresponds to dpdk port index of 1 (checking it via `sudo ./dpdk-stable-19.11.5/usertools/dpdk-devbind.py -s`)
+Note: by default, we use `ens2f0np0` interface to run the experiment, which corresponds to dpdk port index of 3 (checking it via `sudo ./dpdk-stable-19.11.5/usertools/dpdk-devbind.py -s`)

-## Requirements
+## Requirementsens2f0np0
  * Toolchain: A C++11 compiler and CMake 2.8+
  * See `scripts/packages/` for required software packages for your distro.
  * The latest `rdma_core`, preferably installed from source